mipmapped/votive_candle/README.md

 Total COGS is about $3.
 Time per candle can be about 10 minutes with some planning (do each step to multiple candles before moving to next step).

+Just FYI, this is the candle holder used in our church (apparently the "go missing" on occasion): https://www.concordiasupply.com/15-Hour-Votive-Light-Glasses-Ruby-Pack-of-12.

 # Implementation
 The Homemory candle is simple.
 Just an LED (with flicker) and a battery.
 The "switch" simply moves one LED leg against the +ve side of the battery.
 The other LEG is bent under the -ve side of the batter and squished there with the battery cover.